Dukenfield was born Jan.

 Fields leaned forward and instructed

 opened the door and pushed the preacher out of the car

-the ditch, then tossed in an unopened bottle of gin
+and into the ditch, then tossed in an unopened bottle

 Many myths still surround Fields: that he was a misanthropic, tight fisted, bigoted boozer.
 Well, three out of four ain't bad.
 Fields maintained close ties with family and a small circle of friends throughout his life.
 He was a soft touch for old friends down on their luck, and his gift giving was frequently lavish.
 And although his will sets aside funds for "The W.C.
 Fields Home for Orphan White Boys and Girls, where no religion of any type is to be taught," that provision was dictated just after a black employee had stolen from him.
 In practice he treated all races the same, and several times he publicly added his voice to the call for racial equality.

 But he did drink a lot, starting in his

 Vanities years.
 When he suspected rum and pineapple

 juice was making him fat, he switched to martinis.

 Observers say he never appeared drunk, but he was

 Give a Sucker an Even Break had "the usual